Himalayan monal

 For more info on classifications visit www.iucnredlist.org

-The Himalayan monal, the national bird of Nepal, is a striking and vibrant species native to the mountainous regions of the Himalayas.
-Its natural range stretches across eastern Afghanistan and throughout the Himalayas, extending into China, Pakistan, India, Bhutan, Nepal and Myanmar.
+The Himalayan monal is a species of pheasant.
+The bird can be found across eastern Afghanistan and the Himalayas, extending into China, Pakistan, India, Bhutan, Nepal and Myanmar.

-Like many other pheasant species, the male Himalayan monal boasts a spectacular and colourful plumage, featuring hues of blue, green, purple, red and orange.
-This vivid display is a characteristic trait designed to attract females.
-In contrast, the females have more muted tones, with plumage in shades of brown, black and white, which helps them blend into their environment, especially during nesting.
+Like many pheasants, the male Himalayan monal boasts a spectacular and colourful plumage of blue, green, purple, red and orange.
+This vivid colouring is a characteristic trait designed to attract females.
+Female Himalayan monals have a muted plumage of brown, black and white.
+This helps them blend into their environment, especially during nesting.

 Population